Tensoba

 Tensoba, or tempura soba, is a Japanese dish of soba noodles and tempura.

 Overview

 There are two varieties of tensoba: one is served with a hot broth of dashi and soy sauce; the other is served with cooled soba and dipped in tsukejiru (lit. 'dipping sauce'), either chilled or hot and usually strongly flavored.
 The dipping variety is also called tenzaru-soba or ten-seiro, depending on the soba shop or stand.

-Like tendon, tensoba uses many kind of vegetable or seafood tempura, or kakiage (lit. 'scratch tempura', using a mixture of vegetable or seafood bits).
+Like tendon, tensoba uses many kinds of vegetable or seafood tempura, or kakiage (lit. 'scratch tempura', using a mixture of vegetable or seafood bits).

 History

-Tensoba originated during the mid-Edo-period.
+Tensoba originated during the mid-Edo period.
 It was first eaten as a hot broth soba with kakiage, using the adductor muscles of surf clams.
-At that time, shrimp-tempura soba was more expensive than other ingredients.
-So, shrimp-tempura-soba is also called jo-tempura soba (lit. 'upper class tempura-soba') or ebiten-soba.
+At that time, shrimp tempura-soba was more expensive than other ingredients.
+So, shrimp tempura-soba is also called jo-tempura-soba (lit. 'upper-class tempura-soba') or ebiten-soba.